A Personal Perspective on Linux and Computing

 Although my first experience with Ubuntu-10.04 as a Windows replacement was frustrating, as outlined above, I either got used to Ubuntu, or more probably, subsequent releases got better.
 I found Ubuntu-12.04 to be a very reliable and usable OS.
 Similarly, I thought that Fedora-20 was the best desktop/laptop OS I have ever used.
 Although in 2013, it seemed as if both Fedora and Ubuntu would insist upon forcing users to submit to what their leaders thought best, by the start of 2015, that was no longer the case.
 By 2015, Ubuntu came in many "flavors", including UbuntuGNOME, while Fedora Desktop came in at least twelve "spins", including KDE, Xfce, LXDE, and MATE desktop interfaces as the most well-known.

-Also, by early 2015, many of the other problems that plagued my first experience with linux as a desktop OS have been to a large extent resolved.
-The linux kernel has added many more drivers for all sorts of hardware, making hardware-incompatibility much rarer.
-Also, the problem of proprietary media codecs can be resolved by adding the proper "repository".
+Also, by early 2015, many of the other problems that plagued my first experience with linux as a desktop OS had been to a large extent resolved.
+The linux kernel had added many more drivers for all sorts of hardware, making hardware-incompatibility much rarer.
+Also, the problem of proprietary media codecs could be resolved by adding the proper "repository".

 One of the pleasantest surprises after I switched from Windows to Linux was experiencing how much faster Firefox ran under the latter compared to the former.

 If you think my experiences tackling Linux problems may be helpful to you, please continue reading about specific Linux problems and solutions.
-You also may, if desired, read my blog dealing with specific unix issues.
+You may also, if desired, read my blog dealing with specific linux issues.

 Emmes Technologies